geoff-maddock/fantasy-flip/Game-Rules-Working-V1.md

 #### Player board
 The player board is divided into various segments

+The player has four basic stats that are assigned at the start of the game and can be improved during the game.
+These stats are Level, Might, Agility, Wisdom and Spirit.

 On the left is the "character", and the player can either play as an "adventurer" or one of the classes:
 - Druid  - explore the forrest
 - Rogue  - steal from other players, avoid traps